xdrip-js/Lookout/README.md

 Lookout provides a rig-based interface to a Dexcom G5 CGM using Bluetooth Low Energy (BLE).
 Lookout connects to the G5 transmitter and provides the following capabilities:
 - start and stop sensor sessions
 - view reported glucose values
-- send the values to OpenAPS and Nightscout
+- send glucose values to OpenAPS and Nightscout
-- provide finger stick calibration values to the transmitter
+- send finger stick calibration values to the transmitter
-- reset an expired transmitter
+- reset expired transmitters
-- calculates trend and noise values and reports them in glucose records sent to Nightscout and OpenAPS
+- calculate and report trend and noise values
-- calculates G5 calibration slope and offset values and reports them to Nightscout
+- calculate and report G5 calibration slope and offset values
-- reports BG Check records to Nightscout obtained from the transmitter's reported G5 calibration events
+- report BG Check records to Nightscout obtained from transmitter's G5 calibration events
-- provides extended sensor operation beyond the sensor expiration.
+- extend sensor operation beyond sensor expiration (limitations described below)

-Lookout is intended for use with the unexpired G5 transmitters and relies on the official G5 calibration mechanisms to calibrated the raw sensor values.
-Lookout provides the user with the ability to reset expired transmitters to allow them to be used past their factory expiration dates.
+Lookout is intended for use with the unexpired G5 transmitters and relies on the official G5 calibration built into the transmitter to calibrate the raw sensor values.
+Lookout provides the user with the ability to reset expired transmitters allowing them to be used past their normal expiration dates.

 Lookout can be run in parallel with a Dexcom receiver.
-However, it cannot run in parallel with a Dexcom app on a phone as only one of the devices will connect to a transmitter at a time, and swapping devices requires approximately 15 minutes of the transmitter being unable to communicate with the device it was talking with.
+However, it cannot run in parallel with a Dexcom or xDrip app on a phone as only one of the devices will connect to a transmitter at a time.
+Swapping devices requires approximately 15 minutes of the transmitter being unable to communicate with the device it was talking with before it will begin to talk to a new device.

 ## Pre-installation
 You must update your rig's NodeJS based on https://github.com/xdrip-js/xdrip-js/wiki (only use the "Updating NodeJS" section of those instructions, you should not install xdrip-js manually, it will be installed in the next step as part of Lookout.)